MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-for-project.md

 If you already use other tools to deploy software to your users, such as System Center Configuration Manager, you can use the Office Deployment Tool along with those tools to deploy volume licensed versions of Project.

 > [!NOTE]
-> Volume licensed versions of Project 2019 are available directly from the Office CDN, instead of from the Volume Licensing Service Center.
-Also, the Office Customization Tool (OCT) that you previously used for Windows Installer (MSI) versions of Project is no longer used.
+> - Volume licensed versions of Project 2019 are available directly from the Office CDN instead of from the Volume Licensing Service Center.
+> - Volume licensed versions of Project 2019 are installed by using Click-to-Run instead of by using Windows Installer (MSI).
+> - The Office Customization Tool (OCT) that's used for Windows Installer (MSI) versions of Project isn't used with volume licensed versions of Project 2019.

 ## Deploy a volume licensed version of Project 2016